TOMATO PLANT DISEASES, PESTS, AND PROBLEMSTroubleshoot common problems with tomato plants

 DEFORMED TOMATOES WITH VEINING

-Fruits are misshapen with irregular brown scarring.
+Fruits are irregularly shaped with brown scarring.
 This is due to catfacing, which is caused by blossom drop when temperatures fall too low.
 This primarily affects the first tomatoes that develop.
 It doesn’t affect the flavor, so fruits can still be eaten once the affected parts are cut out.

 - Plant tomatoes later in the season.